REMOVE ADS IN GOOGLE CUSTOM SEARCH

 Creating an ad-free custom search using expertrec

-Before starting out to make a custom search engine using expertrec, make sure that is your website is live and not behind a login (If your website is behind a login, follow steps in this blog).
+Before starting out to make a custom search engine using expertrec, make sure that is your website is live and not behind a login (If your website is behind a login, follow steps from here (Indexing behind login pages).
 Have your sitemap URL handily.
 Also, make sure you have code access to your website.
 Follow the below steps

 - Go to https://cse.expertrec.com/?platform=cse.